Derived Hecke algebra and cohomology of arithmetic groups: Remedial algebra

 \section{Remedial algebra}

 In this section we fill in some ``intuitively obvious'' claims in the text in grotesque detail, in particular the identifications between various different models of the derived Hecke algebra.
-(The phrase ``remedial'' in the title of this section refers to my own lack of fluency with homological algebra.)
+(The word ``remedial'' in the title of this section refers to my own lack of fluency with homological algebra.)

 An action of a topological group will be called {\em smooth} if the stabilizer of every point is an open subgroup.
 We will fix a finite ring $S$ of cardinality prime to $p$.
 A ``smooth representation of $G$'', in this section, will be a smooth action of $G$ on an $S$-module.
-We write $SG$ for the group algebra of $G$ with coefficients in $S$.
+We write $SG$ (or occasionally $S[G]$ when typography requires) for the group algebra of $G$ with coefficients in $S$. { We will write $\Hom_{SG}$ for homomorphisms of $SG$-modules; in \S \ref{sec:mult} we abbreviate this to $\Hom_{G}$ because other notation becomes very dense.}

 Note that the usage of $U$ and $K$ in this section do not precisely match their usage in the main text.